koper56/MyOrganiser/README.md

 App for manage clothes and sets of clothes.
- - search
+ - search (by name, kind, rate, sets)
- - rate
+ - rate (1 - 5)
- - add
+ - add (with name, description, exclusions, rate, clear, photo and colors)
  - change
  - delete